Osmosis: USMLE Prep Platform Reviews

 USMLE Step 1 and 2 Prep Platform Reviews: Osmosis

-As a comprehensive board review resource that includes videos, flashcards, a QBank, and allows creation of a personalized study schedule, Osmosis provides an integrated and advanced system of learning for medical students.
-With hundreds of positive reviews, an excellently designed interface, and a mission statement of, “Empowering the world’s clinicians and caregivers with the best learning experience possible,” Osmosis is one of our top online learning picks.
+As a comprehensive board review resource that includes videos, flashcards, a QBank, and allows the creation of a personalized study schedule, Osmosis provides an integrated and advanced system of learning for medical students.
+With hundreds of positive reviews, and excellently designed interface, and a mission statement of, “Empowering the world’s clinicians and caregivers with the best learning experience possible,” Osmosis is one of our top online learning picks.

 But, before we get into our complete analysis of Osmosis and reveal to you why it’s our favorite, here are some of our initial notes: